-There are more similarities between free, consumer Gmail and G Suite than there are differences.
-In fact, G Suite can be viewed as a multi-user version of consumer Gmail.
+There are more similarities between free, consumer Gmail and Google Workspace than there are differences.
+In fact, Google Workspace can be viewed as a multi-user version of consumer Gmail.

-When a single user platform becomes multi-user, an administrative layer is needed for tasks such as adding and deleting users, creating groups, assigning apps and managing security.
+When a single-user platform becomes multi-user, an administrative level is needed for tasks such as adding and deleting users, creating groups, assigning apps, and managing security.

-Fortunately, adding users to G Suite is a straightforward process for an admin.
-The creator of a G Suite account is a Super Admin by default.
+Fortunately, adding users to Google Workspace is a straightforward process for an admin.
+The creator of a Google Workspace account is a super administrator by default.
 One or more admin roles can optionally be assigned to any user.
 One of the admin roles is called User Management Admin.
-This role allows a user to create, delete and update users — so, someone other than a Super Admin can be responsible for adding and removing users.
+This role allows a user to create, delete and update individual users (other than admin users).

 Go to the admin console at http://admin.google.com.
 You can also navigate to the console from within Gmail by clicking on the gear icon and selecting Manage This Domain.